facontidavide/Bonxai/README.md

 ```

 - **Create** refers to creating a new VoxelGrid from scratch
-- **Update** means modyfing the value of an already allocated VoxelGrid.
+- **Update** means modifying the value of an already allocated VoxelGrid.
 - **IterateAllCells** will get the value and the coordinates of all the existing cells.

 # How to use it